 Nov 14, 2018

-Did you know that, in a 2016 study, Gallup found that employee engagement not only contributed to productivity, profitability and happier customers but also a significant reduction in safety incidents?
-And the number is a staggering 70% fewer safety incidents which is nothing to scoff at, leaving our top advice to prepare your business for winter safety to be engaging your employees (e.g. have a plan and practice it just as you would for fire safety)!
+Did you know that a 2016 Gallop study found employee engagement not only contributed to productivity, profitability and happier customers but also a significant reduction in safety incidents?
+A staggering 70% fewer safety incidents, which is nothing to scoff at.
+Our top advice to prepare your business for winter safety is to engage your employees (e.g. have a plan and practice it just as you would for fire safety)!
 See a few more tips below.